playproject-io/flamingo-wallet/core-lightning/notes.md

 // run this after you've sent some funds to your lightning address from btc wallet on testnet bitcoin-cli -regtest generatetoaddress 1 <your_mining_address>

+## regtest second node
+- make ~/.lightning/secondnode folder and add a config file
+- add this to config
+# Connect to the shared Bitcoin daemon
+bitcoin-rpcconnect=127.0.0.1
+bitcoin-rpcport=18443
+bitcoin-rpcuser=testuser
+bitcoin-rpcpassword=testpassword
+network=regtest

+# Node-specific settings
+alias=secondnode
+addr=127.0.0.1:9736

+- run the second node with
+ lightningd --lightning-dir=/home/ninabreznik/.lightning/secondnode --log-file=/home/ninabreznik/.lightning/secondnode/log --daemon

+- stop the node
+lightningd --lightning-dir=/home/ninabreznik/.lightning/secondnode --shutdown

+- test the connection of second node to bitcoind lightning-cli --lightning-dir=/home/ninabreznik/.lightning/secondnode getinfo

+- get info gives you a node id, which is used to connect lightning-cli --lightning-dir=~/.lightning/secondnode connect <NODE1_ID> 127.0.0.1 <NODE1_PORTlightning>

+- open channel from NODE1
+lightning-cli fundchannel <NODE2_ID> <AMOUNT> // we used 50000

+- if on regtest, we need to manually announce
+(not sure which one)
+lightning-cli dev-setchannel <channel-id> announce true or lightning-cli setchannelfee <peer-node-id> <base-fee> <ppm-fee>  //  This will set the fees for the channel or lightningd --lightning-dir=/home/ninabreznik/.lightning --announce-addr=127.0.0.1:19846

+- pay invoice through the new channel lightning-cli pay <LN_INVOICE>

+- if payment fails, check if there is a route between you and the node lightning-cli getroute <NODE2_ID> <AMOUNT> 1

+- on regtest we need to generate blocks to make funds move bitcoin-cli -regtest -generate 30